StefanRadic/Java-program-for-listing-ads/README.md

 2. jdk1.8.0_241 needs to be installed as well.
 GlassFish server 4.1.1 version was used.

 3. JSF - Java Server Faces technology was used.

+4. To view the source code for JSF pages, open the "web" folder.

-4. Check Images folder to see how it works.
+5. Check Images folder to see how it works.